In Memoriam, 1944-2020

 A prolific essayist, Mr. Scruton regularly wrote columns and essays for such publications as The New Statesman, The American Spectator, The New Criterion, and The New Atlantis, where he was a contributing editor.
 He was also the editor of The Salisbury Review from its founding in 1982 until 2001.

 In addition to his nonfiction, he wrote two novels and several short stories, and has composed two operas (The Minister and Violet).

-Mr. Scruton has taught philosophy and aesthetics at Princeton, Oxford, the University of St. Andrews, Boston University, and Birkbeck College.
-He has also been a visiting fellow at the American Enterprise Institute and a research fellow at the Institute for the Psychological Sciences.
+Mr. Scruton taught philosophy and aesthetics at Princeton, Oxford, the University of St. Andrews, Boston University, and Birkbeck College.
+He was also a visiting fellow at the American Enterprise Institute and a research fellow at the Institute for the Psychological Sciences.
 In 2011, Mr. Scruton delivered the Stanton Lectures at the Divinity School at the University of Cambridge.
 In 2010, he delivered the Gifford Lectures at St. Andrews.
 In 2009, he wrote and narrated an acclaimed hour-long BBC documentary, Why Beauty Matters.

-Mr. Scruton is a fellow of the Royal Society of Literature (since 2003) and a fellow of the British Academy (since 2008).
+Mr. Scruton was a fellow of the Royal Society of Literature (since 2003) and a fellow of the British Academy (since 2008).
 In 1998, he was awarded the Medal of Merit of the Czech Republic, one of that nation’s highest state honors, in recognition for his role in the “underground university” he had helped establish in Czechoslovakia in the last decade of communism.
 He received his B.A., M.A., and Ph.D. in philosophy from the University of Cambridge.